DeepTempo/docs/docs/snowflake.md

 **Parameters:**
 - `True/False`: Specifies whether to include optional MITRE tactic mappings in the classified anomalies.
 Set to TRUE to include the mappings, or False to exclude them.
 #### Purpose:
-This parameter acts as a toggle to determine whether MITRE tactic mappings are added to the identified anomalies during the inference process or if the anomaly dietection job is the only thing that runs.
+This parameter toggles whether MITRE strategy mappings are added to the identified anomalies during the inference phase or if only the anomaly detection task runs.

 ## 5. Deep Dive Analysis